All Episodes

 That means the infant is alive.

-If it wasn't alive, it wouldn't need be kept comfortable.
+If it wasn't alive, it wouldn't be kept comfortable.

-Then he goes on and said the infant would only be reset, would be resuscitated if that's what the mother and family desire.
+Then he goes on and said the infant would be resuscitated if that's what the mother and family desire.

 Really?

-We're gonna watch the baby's comfortable, born alive, breathing, and we're gonna sit in what?
+We're going to watch the baby's comfortable, born, alive, breathing, and we're going to sit and what, have tea and crumpets and talk about it?

 You know, the president actually tweeted out about this that Democrats are becoming the party of late-term abortion, high taxes, open borders, and crime.